-Buffalo Car Accidents Caused by Failing to Stop for a School Bus
+Buffalo, New York, Car Accidents Caused By Failing To Stop For A School Bus

 Jed Dietrich, Esq., Established as an American Institute of Trial Lawyers Litigator of the Year and New York Super Lawyer, and His Team of Veteran Lawyers at the Dietrich Law Firm P.C.
 Battle to Obtain the Highest Damages for Victims of Auto Accidents Caused by Failing to Stop for School Buses in Buffalo, New York.

-Jed Dietrich, Esq., an eminent member of the Premier Lawyers of America, understands the agony and grief that accident victims and their parents may suffer after being critically injured.
+Jed Dietrich, Esq. understands the agony and grief that accident victims and their parents may suffer after being critically injured.
 Jed Dietrich, Esq. and his battle-tested team of attorneys, have fought to obtain over $175 million in verdicts and settlements for injured victims in Buffalo, New York, and beyond.
-We are the aggressive, tenacious, and hardworking personal injury attorneys who are ready to litigate for the compensation that your child deserves!
+We are the aggressive, tenacious, and hardworking personal injury attorneys who are ready to fight for the compensation that your child deserves!
 Please see our Google 5 Star rating and clients’ testimonials by clicking here.
 Our top rated team is available 24 hours per day and 7 days per week at (716) 839-3939 or by completing the online consultation form.Common Causes of Illegally Passing Stopped School Buses

 - Speeding: If a school bus driver suddenly breaks because they missed a stop, speeding motorists may be unable to stop fast enough.
 When the average vehicle travels at 20 mph, it needs approximately 23 feet to come to a complete stop.